-The Greek goddess of love and beauty, Aphrodite, known to the Romans as Venus, was born from the sea, a fact alluded to by the support in the form of a dolphin beside her leg.
-Her connection with Cyrene, a city in North Africa, is a statue of similar type found there in 1913 and now on display in the Museo Nazionale delle Terme in Rome.
-That statue was the first of this type discovered and thus has given its name to similar statues discovered later.
+According to Greek mythology, Aphrodite, the goddess of love and beauty (known to the Romans as Venus), was born from the sea.
+The dolphin figure beside her represents the sea.
+Aphrodite is connected with Cyrene, a city in North Africa, through a similar statue that was found there in 1913.
+That statue was the first “Cyrene type” statue to be discovered, so scholars have given this name to similar statues that were discovered later.

-The gesture of Aphrodite’s now-missing arms has been surmised.
-Her right arm was bent at the elbow with the right hand held up to a strand of hair falling to her breast; a trace of hair may still be seen.
-Her left arm was also probably bent at the elbow to hold a lock that fell from just behind the left ear.
-Fixing her hair is an appropriate gesture for the goddess as she rises from the sea.
-Many examples of this type of Aphrodite, known by the Greek term Anadyomene, are still extant, attesting to the popularity of the goddess throughout Classical antiquity.
+On human-figure statues, arms are delicate features that break easily.
+Archaeologists and historians believe that both of Aphrodite’s missing arms were bent at the elbow.
+Her right hand was likely holding a strand of hair that fell to her breast; a trace of the strand of hair can be seen on this statue.
+Her left hand likely held a lock of hair that fell just behind her left ear.
+Fixing her hair (or squeezing the water out of it) is an appropriate gesture for the goddess as she rises from the sea.
+Many examples of this type of Aphrodite statue, known by the Greek term Anadyomene, still exist.

 tags: proportion, balance, mythology, Ancient Rome, identity, change, communication, meaning